BarefootCoders/stellar-engine/fast/stages-aw/3-security/README.md

 outputs_location = "~/fast-config"
 ```

-### Using delayed billing association for projects
+### Using delayed billing association for Google Cloud Projects

 This configuration is possible but unsupported and only exists for development purposes, use at your own risk: